-Paramedic Care should be directed at continuing or establishing care, conducting a thorough patient assessment, stabilizing the patient's perfusion and preparing for or providing patient transport.
+ALS Care should be directed at continuing or establishing care, conducting a thorough patient assessment, stabilizing the patient's perfusion and preparing for or providing patient transport.

-- 1. Paramedic Care includes all components of A-EMT/EMT-I. - 2.
-Midazolam (Versed): 10mg IM, Do not delay for placement of IV.
-May repeat 5 mg IM one time in 5 minutes if the patient is still seizing.
+- 1. ALS Care includes all components of ILS Care. - Midazolam (Versed): 10mg IM immediately if patient is still seizing and IV has not been established May repeat 5 mg IM one time in 5 minutes if the patient is still seizing.